The Supergeometry of Loday Algebroids: Introduction

 The aim of this work is to propose a modified concept of Loday algebroid in terms of an operation on sections of a vector bundle, as well as in terms of a homological vector field of a supercommutative manifold.
 We put some minimal requirements that a proper concept of Loday algebroid should satisfy.
 Namely, the definition of Loday algebroid, understood as a certain operation on sections of a vector bundle $E$, \begin{itemize} \item should reduce to the definition of Loday algebra in the case when $E$ is just a vector space;

 \item should contain the Courant-Dorfman bracket as a particular example;

 \item should be as close to the definition of Lie algebroid as possible. \end{itemize}

 We propose a definition satisfying all these requirements and including all main known examples of Loday brackets with geometric origins.
-Moreover, we can interpret our Loday algebroid structures as homological vector fields on a supercommutative manifold; this opens, like in the case of Lie algebroids, new horizons for a geometric understanding of these objects and of their possible `higher generalizations'.
+Moreover, we can interpret our Loday algebroid structures as homological vector fields on a supercommutative manifold; this opens, like in the case of Lie algebroids, new horizons for a geometric understanding of these objects and of their possible `higher generalizations' \cite{BP12}. {This supercommutative manifold is associated with a superalgebra of differential operators{, whose multiplication is a supercommutative shuffle product}.

+Note that we cannot work with the supermanifold {$\Pi E$} like in the case of a Lie algebroid on $E$, since the Loday coboundary operator rises the degree of {a differential operator,} even for Lie algebroid brackets.
+For instance, the Loday differential associated with the standard bracket of vector fields produces the Levi-Civita connection out of a Riemannian metric \cite{Ldd1}.
+However, the Levi-Civita connection $\nabla_XZ$ is no longer a tensor, as it is of the first-order with respect to $Z$.
+Therefore, instead of the Grassmann algebra $\Sec(\we E^*)$ of `differential forms', which are zero-degree skew-symmetric multidifferential operators on $E$, we are forced to consider, not just the tensor algebra of sections of $\oplus_{k=0}^\infty(E^*)^{\otimes k}$, but the algebra $\cD^\bullet(E)$ spanned by all multidifferential operators

+However, to retain the supergeometric flavor, we can reduce ourselves to a smaller subspace $\sD^\bullet(E)$ of $\cD^\bullet(E)$, which is a subalgebra with respect to the canonical supercommutative shuffle product and is closed under the Loday coboundary operators associated with the Loday algebroids we introduce.
+This interesting observation deserves further investigations that we postpone to a next paper.

+We should also make clear that, although the algebraic structures in question have their roots in Physics (see the papers on Geometric Mechanics mentioned above), we do not propose in this paper new applications to Physics, but focus on finding a proper framework unifying all these structures.
+Our work seems to be technically complicated enough and applications to Mechanics will be the subject of a separate work. }